Cyclic Linked List – Python function to find the node at the start of the loop

 So you need to have at least 253 people with you in a room to have a better than 50/50 chance of finding someone sharing your birthday.
 It’s quite amazing how different this answer is to the answer for the first part.

-You deal the first 13 cards from a well shuffled, 52-card deck to someone.
+Question: You deal the first 13 cards from a well shuffled, 52-card deck.
 What are the chances the 13 cards you deal are of the same suit?

 There’s a couple of ways to do this – both incorporate useful techniques for solving these kind of problems.